-^{} Tuition is subject to change for 2004-2005.
-In addition to tuition, students are charged for other fees (e.g., special class fees and financial aid trust fee).
+^{} Tuition is subject to change for 2005-2006.
+In addition to tuition, students are charged for other fees (e.g., class fees and financial aid trust fee).

 Financial Aid Trust fee.
-All students must pay a Financial Aid Trust fee.
+All students are assessed a mandatory Financial Aid Trust fee.
 Full-time (seven or more hours) students are charged no more than one percent of the current tuition.
 The fee for students enrolled in six or fewer hours is half that charged full-time students.
 The total summer sessions fee does not exceed the amount for a full-time student.
 Fees collected from students are matched by the State of Arizona and used to create the Arizona Financial Aid Trust Fund, from which Student Aid Trust Grants are awarded under the usual financial aid eligibility criteria used by the Financial Aid Services office.

-Special class fees.
+Class fees.
 Certain university classes require payment of fees for materials, breakage, rentals, supervision and/or other related expenses.
-These fees are listed in the Special Class Fee table below.
-Since fees change or are sometimes added to, or deleted from the list, students should consult the ASU West Schedule of Classes for current fees.
+These fees are listed below.
+Since fees change or are sometimes added to, or deleted from the list, students should consult the Schedule of Classes for current fees.